iluwatar/java-design-patterns/circuit-breaker/README.md

 Use the Circuit Breaker pattern when

-- Building a fault-tolerant application where failure of some services shouldn't bring the entire application down.
+- Building a fault-tolerant application where the failure of some services shouldn't bring the entire application down.
 - Building a continuously running (always-on) application, so that its components can be upgraded without shutting it down entirely.

 ## Related Patterns

 - [Retry Pattern](https://github.com/iluwatar/java-design-patterns/tree/master/retry)

-## Real world examples
+## Real-world examples

 * [Spring Circuit Breaker module](https://spring.io/guides/gs/circuit-breaker)
 * [Netflix Hystrix API](https://github.com/Netflix/Hystrix)